satyarth/pixelsort/README.md

 ### How this program works:

 The interval function (selected via command line, `random` by default) partitions each row of the image into intervals and returns an array `intervals` that defines them.
-This array, along with the image (in RGB array form) are passed to `sortPixels` which does the dirty work and returns an array of sorted pixels.
+This array, along with the image (in RGB array form) are passed to `sort_image` which does the dirty work and returns an array of sorted pixels.

 *Multichannel mode:* used to sort the pixels in each color channel separately.